 “There is no other explanation, the perpetrator is among these 18 people and if it isn’t then you have to explain who is the local collaborator”

-Pressure continues to grow and it seems that the Turkish authorities are giving the Saudi Arabian the opportunity to explain themselves rather than releasing the alleged audio tape and evidence.
+Pressure continues to grow and it seems that the Turkish authorities are giving Saudi Arabia the opportunity to explain themselves rather than releasing the alleged audio tape and evidence.